-Administrative Distance (AD) is used to rate the trustworthiness of routing information received from the neighbour router.
+Administrative Distance (AD) is used to rate the trustworthiness of routing information received from the neighbor router.
 The route with the least AD will be selected as the best route to reach the destination remote network and that route will be placed in the routing table.
-It defines how much reliable a routing protocol is.
+It defines how reliable a routing protocol is.
 It is an integer value ranging from 0 to 255 where 0 shows that the route is most trusted and 255 means that no traffic will be passed through that route or that route is never installed in the routing table.

 |Route sources||Default AD|

 The smaller the value of AD, the more reliable routing protocol is.
 For example, if a router receives an advertised route to a remote destination network from OSPF and EIGRP, then the advertised route of EIGRP will be considered as best route and will be placed in the routing table as EIGRP has lower AD.